blackgirlvision/membershipportal/README.md

 ### Set up database
 1. Install PostegreSQL here: http://postgresapp.com/ (for macs) and install from http://postgresapp.com/ (for Windows).
 REMEMBER YOUR USER NAME AND PASSWOORD.
-Make a secrets.json file in the root
 2. Once postgres is installed, it should just be running... you can open a terminal, type `psql` and then write SQL queries as you need.   `\q` will get you out of the SQL command line
 3. Set up the database:
   * at the terminal type: `createdb bgv`
+  * then type psql -d bgv -f db/dbSetup.sql
+4. The previous command should make a table in your database called users.

+###